 Many aspects of the system are stamped with Orbán's personality.
 I am not one to belittle the effect personality traits in leading politicians have on the course of history.
-Their individual traits is one of the powerful factors explaining for the differences between the autocracies of Horthy, the head of the Hungarian state in the period 1920-1944, and Orbán: the two differ in social background, family and educational upbringing, military experience, system of value, culture and psyche.
+Their individual traits is one of the powerful factors explaining for the differences between the autocracies of Horthy and Orbán: the two differ in social background, family and educational upbringing, military experience, system of value, culture and psyche.